TheHighTide/HTGA/README.md

 ## The Team
 Sadly, I am working on this project alone as I need to make this perfect to match my needs and your needs.
 The HighTideTeam is not all working on this project at the same time to make it easier to make!

+# App Help
+## Commands:
+If you don't already know, this application is a command-line based app which means you have to enter all of the commands by hand as apose to the GUI based apps windows/some linux has.
+Some of the commands are:
+`help`
+`credits`
+`exit`
+`quit`

+Those are all the possible commands right now as the app isn't fully developed!